ziv-lin/r3live_dataset/README.md

 </div>

 ### 4.5 hku_park_00 and hku_park_01
-In these two sequences, we sample the data in the complex and unstructured environment, where have a lot of trees, bushes, flowers, and etc.  The mapping results of [R3LIVE](https://github.com/hku-mars/r3live) in these two sequences are shown below:
+In these two sequences, we sample the data in a complex and unstructured environment, where have a lot of trees, bushes, flowers, and etc.  The mapping results of [R3LIVE](https://github.com/hku-mars/r3live) in these two sequences are shown below:
 <div align="center">
 <img src="pics/hku_park_00.png" width="90%" /><br>
 <font color=#a0a0a0 size=2>Our mapping result of sequence "hku_park_00".</font>